alj-x64/DSP-Project/README.md

 - Enhanced contrast and sharpness
 - Cleaned and visually improved version of the image
 - MSE and SSIM printed in console
-- Restored images saved in `results/`
+- Restored images saved in location you specify via a dialog

 ---